HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 #### Publish a CapabilityStatement Identifying Supported Profiles and Operations

-Each mCODE participant MUST publish a FHIR CapabilityStatement listing their supported profiles, by declaring the profile in `CapabilityStatement.rest.resource.supportedProfile`.
+Each mCODE participant SHALL publish a FHIR CapabilityStatement listing their supported profiles, by declaring the profile in `CapabilityStatement.rest.resource.supportedProfile`.
 The CapabilityStatement SHALL be returned in response to a `GET [base]/metadata` request.

-ALL mCODE participants MUST at minimum support the [CancerPatient] and [PrimaryCancerCondition] profiles.
+ALL mCODE participants SHALL at minimum support the [CancerPatient] and [PrimaryCancerCondition] profiles.

 #### Support US Core Conformance Requirements